MAR LODGE ESTATE

 The NTS came with a total change of direction from sporting estate to conservation showpiece.
 Instructions came from desk bound managers in Edinburgh who had to explain their use of public money and appease a large membership.
 Jobs that I had been involved in over the years were now undone, hill tracks and fences were removed while a majority of the deer were culled.
 A close eye was kept all projects by professional advisors with letters after their name.
 This slowed down the work and certainly put up the costs of jobs that previously we had just got on and done.

 It is now 14 years since I retired from the Estate.
-Every day I walk in the woods beside my home in the village and see the symmetrical top of Derry Cairngorm while knowing that it’s eastern slopes reach down into Glen Derry.
-It was there, almost 70 years ago, that I learnt my trade and formed a lifelong friendship with Bob Scott.
+Every day I walk in the woods beside my home in the village and see the symmetrical top of Derry Cairngorm knowing that it’s eastern slopes reach down into Glen Derry.
+It was there, almost 70 years ago, that I learnt to stalk and formed a lifelong friendship with Bob Scott.
+November 2020.

 APPENDIX.
 Local stories not directly linked to Mar Lodge.